 If you were a birthday cake, what flavor would you be?
 Yellow cake with chocolate buttercream frosting, strawberry cake with a whipped frosting, butter cake with fresh berries, or maybe you would be a Funfetti cake.
 Like flavors of the season, each birthday month has a special birthday cake suited for its newborn babies.

 Whether you're a regular baker or just pull out the stand mixer for special occasions, these cakes are easy to recreate at home.
-So grab your cake flour and let's get started!
-From January to December, here the 12 birthday cake recipes that best represent every month of the year.
+So grab your cake flour and preheat your oven!
+Let's get started!
+From January to December, here's the 12 birthday cake recipes that best represent every month of the year.